 Symptoms of lower respiratory system infections include:

-- Shallow coughing, which continues throughout the day and night.
+- Shallow coughing that lasts through the day and night.

 - Rapid breathing.

-- Wheezing (which is a different sound than croup).
+- Wheezing.
+(This is a different sound than croup.)

 Respiratory problems may have many causes.